 This recipe – originally from Puglia – is a brilliant exemplification of the use of umami-rich ingredients in Italian food.
 A tiny bit of anchovy combined with a healthy sprinkle of cheese brings out the vibrant flavor of the vegetables and makes a perfect pasta sauce.
 It is ready in 20 min.
-Happiness for dinner and so very healty, especially if you use wholegrain pasta.
+Happiness for dinner and so very healthy, especially if you use wholegrain pasta.

 - 350 gr (12 ounces) short penne pasta

-- 1 head Romanesco broccoli, though base stalk trimmed, cut into florets
+- 1 head Romanesco broccoli or green broccoli, though base stalk trimmed, cut into florets

 - 2 tablespoon extra virgin olive oil

 - 1 anchovy fillet